svekeman/www-greenitglobe/www.greenitglobe.com/content/home/usecases_box.md

 block2_link = "usecases/converged-infrastructure"

 block3_title = "Get Bare Metal Capacity"
-block3_text = "Our Gener8 systems are directly installed as hyperconverged or hyperdense generators with petabytes of raw archiving storage and compute capacity into your secure networks." block3_link = "usecases/big-data-analytics"
+block3_text = "Our Gener8 systems are directly installed as hyperconverged or hyperdense generators with petabytes of raw archiving storage and compute capacity, directly injected into your secure networks." block3_link = "usecases/big-data-analytics"

 block4_title = "Power with Renewable Energy"